openshift/geard/README.md

         to exclusively create this file and will fail otherwise.

         The unit file is "enabled" in systemd (symlinked to systemd's unit directory) upon creation, and "disabled" (unsymlinked) on the stop operation.
-Disabled gears won't be started on restart - this is equivalent to "I don't want you to start this again".
-Only a start operation will enable the gear again.
+Disabled services are not automatically started on reboot.
+The "start" operation against a gear will reenable the service.

       data/
         TBD (reserved for gear unique volumes)